alexkasema/alx-backend-javascript/0x00-ES6_basic/README.md

 ## 4-rest-parameter.js
 Rest parameter syntax for functions
 Modify the following function to return the number of arguments passed to it using the rest parameter syntax.
+## 5-spread-operator.js
+The wonders of spread syntax
+Using spread syntax, concatenate 2 arrays and each character of a string.
+Your function body should be one line long.